-Anh, Leonenko and Shieh (2008, 2009a,b, 2010) considered multifractal products of stochastic processes as defined in Kahane (1985, 1987) and Mannersalo, Norros and Riedi (2002).
-Especially Anh, Leonenko and Shieh (2008) constructed multifractal processes based on products of geometric Ornstein-Uhlenbeck (OU) processes driven by L\'{e}vy motion with inverse Gaussian or normal inverse Gaussian distribution.
-They also described the behavior of the $q$-th order moments and R\'{e}nyi functions, which are nonlinear, hence displaying the multifractality of the processes as constructed.
+Anh, Leonenko and Shieh (2008a,b, 2009a,b, 2010) considered multifractal products of stochastic processes as defined in Kahane (1985, 1987) and Mannersalo, Norros and Riedi (2002).
+Especially Anh, Leonenko and Shieh (2008a) constructed multifractal processes based on products of geometric Ornstein-Uhlenbeck (OU) processes driven by L\'{e}vy motion with inverse Gaussian or normal inverse Gaussian distribution.
+They also described the behaviour of the $q$-th order moments and R\'{e}nyi functions, which are nonlinear, hence displaying the multifractality of the processes as constructed.
 In these papers a number of scenarios were obtained for $q\in Q\cap \lbrack 1,2]$, where $Q$ is a set of parameters of marginal distribution of an OU processes driven by L\'{e}vy motion.
 The simulations show that for $q$ outside this range, the scenarios still hold (see Anh, Leonenko, Shieh and Taufer (2010)).
-In this paper we present a rigorous proof of these results and also construct new scenarios which generalize those corresponding to the inverse Gaussian and normal inverse Gaussian distributions obtained in Anh and Leonenko (2008), Anh, Leonenko and Shieh (2008).
-We use the theory of OU processes with tempered stable law and normal tempered stable law for their marginal distributions (see Barndorff-Nielsen and Shephard 2002, Terdik and Woyczynski 2004, and the references therein).
-Note that the log-tempered stable distribution is also known (up to constants) as the Vershik-Yor subordinator (see Donati-Martin and Yor 2006, and the references therein).
+In this paper we present a rigorous proof of these results and also construct new scenarios which generalize those corresponding to the inverse Gaussian and normal inverse Gaussian distributions obtained in Anh and Leonenko (2008), Anh, Leonenko and Shieh (2008a).
+We use the theory of OU processes with tempered stable law and normal tempered stable law for their marginal distributions (see Barndorff-Nielsen and Shephard 2002 and the references therein).
+Note that in their pioneering paper Calvet and Fisher (2002) proposed the simplified version of the construction of Mannersalo, Norros and Riedi (2002).